Kedon Slovis: 2020

-In the final week of the regular season, Slovis helped rally the Trojans from an 18-point deficit by throwing for 344 yards and 5 touchdowns (including the game winner to Amon-Ra St. Brown with under a minute left) in a 43–38 victory over against crosstown rival UCLA.
+In the final week of the regular season, Slovis helped rally the Trojans from an 18-point deficit by throwing for 344 yards and 5 touchdowns (including the game winner to St. Brown with under a minute left) in a 43–38 victory over their crosstown rivals, the UCLA Bruins.
 For his efforts in the Battle for the Victory Bell, he was named Pac-12 Offensive Player of the Week and CollegeSportsMadness.com Pac-12 Offensive Player of the Week.
-USC finished the regular season at 5–0 (for the first time since 2006), claimed the PAC-12 South Title and advanced to the PAC-12 Championship Game.
-For his performance, he was named the PAC-12 Offensive Player of the Week.
+USC finished the regular season at 5–0 (for the first time since 2006), claimed the Pac-12 South Title and advanced to the Pac-12 Championship Game.

 In the 2020 Pac-12 Football Championship Game, USC suffered its only loss of the season to the defending Pac-12 Champion Oregon Ducks, 31–24.
-In a game marred by USC penalties, inconsistencies, turnovers and lack of running game, Slovis went 28-52 for 320 yards with two touchdowns and three interceptions (with his third being picked off in the 4th quarter as he attempted to throw the ball out of bounds).
+In a game marred by USC penalties, inconsistencies, turnovers and lack of running game, Slovis went 28/52 for 320 yards with two touchdowns and three interceptions (with his third being picked off in the 4th quarter as he attempted to throw the ball out of bounds).
 On the final play of the game, Slovis would suffer a season ending shoulder injury.

 On December 19, USC announced that it would be opting out of their Bowl Game.
-The team would finish the season as the PAC-12 South Champions with a 5–1 record and ranked #17 in NCAA.
-Slovis would lead all PAC-12 Starting Quarterbacks in wins (5), passing yards (1,921), passing yards per game (320.2), completions (177), attempts (264), completion percentage (67.0%) and touchdowns (17) but also lead the league in interceptions (7) and sacks (15).
+The team would finish the season as the Pac-12 South Champions with a 5–1 record and ranked #17 in NCAA.
+Slovis would lead all Pac-12 starting quarterbacks in wins (5), passing yards (1,921), passing yards per game (320.2), completions (177), attempts (264), completion percentage (67.0%) and touchdowns (17) but also lead the league in interceptions (7) and sacks (15).
 For his play over the season, Slovis was named to the first team All-Pac-12 Team as voted by Pac-12 coaches, first team All-Pac-12 as voted by the Associated Press and third team All-Pac-12 by Pro Football Focus.